-I was privileged to work with an extremely talented team of Nationwide writers and designers to create this magazine about women and investing.
-In addition to my article about leaving a legacy that begins on page 9, and my contributions to the life stages article that starts on page 26, I was able to share my own business story in From My Perspective, a personal essay on page 33.
+I was privileged to work with a talented team of Nationwide writers and designers to create this award-winning magazine about women and investing.
+In addition to my article about leaving a legacy that begins on page 9 and my contributions to the life stages article that starts on page 26, I was able to share my own business story in From My Perspective, a personal essay on page 33.

 Social security can be a daunting topic for pre-retirees and retirees.
 This brochure breaks down and simplifies the key points so people can plan for retirement and make the best decisions based on their situation.
 This project is a great example of what it takes to transform a complex topic into a message that is easy to read and understandable, both from a writing and a design perspective.